peterhinch/micropython-micropower/README.md

 A more readily reversible alternative to removal is to lift pin 3 (the pin on the bottom row nearest to X3 on the above diagram) and link it to gnd.

-Note that with the regulator operational the Pyboard can be powered by applying 3.3V to its 3V3 pin.
+Note that even with the regulator operational the Pyboard can be powered by applying 3.3V to its 3V3 pin.
 There is little point in doing so as the regulator continues to draw current by virtue of an internal diode linking its Vout pin to Vin.